World War II Declaration – Sept 1 1939

 Battalion embarked Duntroon or Katoomba to Adelaide

 In July 1941 the bulk of the battalion boarded the coastal steamer Duntroon at Fremantle.
-We were bound for Woodside, a training camp in the Mount Lofty Range 30 miles north of Adelaide.
+We were bound for Woodside, a training camp in the Mount Lofty Range 30 miles East of Adelaide.
 Harris p11

 Move to Darwin

 After three months in South Australia we left Woodside for Darwin, travelling by train, changing at Quorn to the 3ft 6inch gauge to make Alice Springs, where we spent the night.
 The most popular recreational activity there was watching an open-air picture show from the depths of a deck chair.
 The next day we set off along the Stuart Highway in a convoy of trucks bound for the rail terminal at Birdum, camping each night at regular staging post.
 When we reached the desolate siding which was then the Northern territory’s southern rail terminal, we found a string of old cattle wagons waiting to take us the rest of the way to Darwin,.
 There simply weren’t enough passenger coaches to accommodate the military needs of a nation at war.

 The cattle trucks were covered by tarpaulin.
 The ancient locomotive known as the Darwin horror, was powered by steam from a wood burning boiler.
 At regular intervals it would shower the whole train with sparks and soot.
 Our destination, Winnellie, a half finished camp straddling the highway a few kilometres south of Darwin was quite unlike Woodside.